mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 Real intimacy is exactly total oneness between you and the water.
 So, in order to do this, you have to use your whole body and mind, and stand up straight there, and then next moment you have to return to the emptiness.
 That means, don’t hang on.
 All you have to do is manifest your total effort right there and don’t hang on, because you have to return to emptiness, the source of existence.

-So that’s why in the Prajñāpāramitā Sutra, in the last sentence we say, “Gate gate paragate parasamgate bodhi svaha”.
+So that’s why in the *Prajñāpāramitā Sutra*, in the last sentence we say, “Gate gate paragate parasamgate bodhi svaha”.
 That means you devote yourself to doing something right now, right here.
 Next moment, you have to go beyond.
 “Go beyond” means let it be.
 You have to be exactly you, as you really are.
 All you have to do is just continue to do this practice, continue to practice this.

 So that’s why Buddhism always tricks you: seeing, facing emptiness directly.
 And within the emptiness, you have to see your life, how it works.
 That is the Buddhist total attitude toward human life: so-called faith.
 Empirically, it is called intimacy.